 Knowing you have to patch isn’t enough.
 You also need to know what you’re patching and what patches you are applying.
-Putting together a policy document that encompasses the patching procedure is time-consuming but necessary.
+Assembling a policy document that details your patching procedure is time-consuming but necessary.

-Depending on the system or software, you might want to apply only critical updates to servers and apply critical and recommended updates to desktops.
+Your patch management policy should include both critical and non-critical updates, as well as regularly scheduled maintenance.
 Assess the security threat of each system or software, and assign priority levels based on that threat level.

 Once you have a policy in place, you need to enforce it.
 Your IT team can enforce the policy through manual remediation processes or enlist the help of managed IT support specialists.

 With so many patches (and so little time), you’ll want to have a system that identifies only the patches you need.
 Wading through hundreds or thousands of patches is not only inefficient but increases the likelihood that an important patch will be missed.

 Testing a patch before implementation helps guarantee that the patch is working the way it should before it is deployed.
 This saves time by not having to unwind a patch that is not performing correctly.
 Creating a lab environment that replicates your production environment enables you to employ the applications you will use to test your patches.